microsoft/typespec/docs/getting-started/getting-started-rest/03-handling-errors.md

 In this example:

-- The `updatePet` operation is updated to handle multiple response scenarios using union types.
+- The `updatePet` operation is updated to handle multiple response scenarios using union expressions.
-- It can return an updated `Pet` object, a `NotFoundError`, a `ValidationError`, or an `InternalServerError`.
-The `InternalServerError` response is represented by the `InternalServerErrorResponse` model, which we'll cover in more detail in a later section.
+- It can return an updated `Pet` object, a `NotFoundError`, a `ValidationError`, or an `InternalServerErrorResponse` custom response model.

 ## Conclusion

-In this section, we focused on handling errors in your REST API using TypeSpec.
-We expanded on the topic of defining error models, created custom response models for error handling, and demonstrated how to use union types for different response scenarios.
+In this section, we focused on defining error handling in your REST API.
+We expanded on the topic of defining error models, created custom response models for error handling, and demonstrated how to use union expressions for different response scenarios.

 In the next section, we'll dive into reusing common parameters in your REST API.